 LSU will always have a place in his heart because of his father.
 Jabari Smith Sr. played 61 games for the Tigers from 1998-2000, averaging 12.6 points and 8.2 rebounds per game.
 The Sacramento Kings selected him in the second round of the 2000 NBA Draft and he played for five seasons in the NBA with the Kings, Philadelphia 76ers and New Jersey Nets.
 He then played professionally overseas in Spain, Turkey, Iran and Puerto Rico.

 “Huge impact, huge impact,” Smith told 247Sports about his father.
 “He grew up without a dad so he tells me stuff that he couldn’t learn as a kid.
 He grew up off of pure talent not of learning how to work and so he’s just been telling me how to go about it and everything.”

 The power forward has experience on the international stage.
 He played on the USA Basketball U16 team and won a gold medal at the 2019 FIBA Americas U16 Championship.
 He averaged a team second-best 13.8 points per game.

 Smith is expected to go high in the 2022 NBA Draft.
 NBADraftRoom.com ranks him as the sixth-best prospect.

 Five-star prospect Jabari Smith certainly had his pick of top schools to play his college basketball.
 He could have gone the G-League route like several over top basketball prospects or picked the hometown Georgia Bulldogs or his dad’s alma mater of LSU.

-This post was originally post on March 30, 2020 before updating.
+This post was originally published on October 10, 2020 before updating.